IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 *Note 1: If the actor Resource Notification Subscriber supports the option "Subscription Search", it shall support the transaction Resource Subscription Search [ITI-113] (see Section_ 54.2 Actor Options.)*

+*Note 2: For the optionality of this transaction see also the [1:54.6.3.2 Notification Manager](#Notification-Manager) section.*

 ### 1:54.1.1 Actors